severinEvo/Uebbing_et_al_acceleration/pipeline.md

 	Rscript scripts/lacZ.R

-Fig. 6D is a subpart of Fig. S5
+Fig. 6D is a subset of Fig. S5